uint/uint.me/content/blog/clean_life.md

 enlightened few who gained that rare insight know they want for little.

 Societies evolved naturally to allow for outsourcing work.
-It not only makes us more efficient, but it also allows a group of people to truly be more than the sum of its parts.
+It not only makes us more efficient, but also allows a group of people to truly be more than the sum of its parts.

 Can a blacksmith fix your house in a pinch to keep it from collapsing?
 Quite likely.
 But afterwards you will still want to visit the carpenter.
-Deep down you know the blacksmith only applied a bandaid, but true repair belongs to the appropriate specialist, and carpentry is not as simple as it seems.
+Deep down you know the blacksmith only applied a bandaid.
+You know true repair belongs to the appropriate specialist, and carpentry is not as simple as it seems.

 Experiencing a disaster after a disaster is not a sign everyone should get good at dousing